 The psychology compact known as the Psychology Interjurisdictional Compact, or PSYPACT would allow qualified licensed psychologists to continue providing therapy to clients that were traveling out of state or to clients that are out of state for a long period as long as they were in another PSYPACT state.

 During the 2026 Alaska Legislature, a bill titled the “Healthcare Licensing Compacts” (HB352), would allow Alaska to join compacts for medical professionals, allowing expedited licensing for physicians, physician assistants, psychologists, and EMS clinicians.
-Representative Fields and Representative Gray are the sponsors of the bill that is currently in the House Labor & Commerce and Finance Committee.
+A second bill on the Senate side titled “Healthcare Compacts; Rural Health Program” (SB 281) was also introduced that includes the same four compacts.

 The AK-PA board began discussing PSYPACT during their February Board Meeting (2026) and decided to survey the membership before making a statement on PSYPACT.
 The March Board meeting was fully dedicated to PSYPACT with guest Janet Orwig, PSYPACT’s Executive Director attending to answer questions.
-After discussing the benefits and concerns at length a majority of AK-PA’s board members at the meeting voted to endorse both HB352 and PSYPACT, and sent letter of endorsement to the House Labor & Commerce and Finance Committee.
-The letter also noted that AK-PA would work to address two main concerns.
-First, confirm that graduates of the doctoral program in Psychology at Alaska Pacific University will be eligible to seek PSYPACT credentials.
-Second, AK-PA is committed to promoting culturally competent psychological practice in the state and will develop a plan to disseminate continuing education materials for out-of-state PSYPACT psychologists who will provide service to their clients moving to or are in Alaska.
-AK-PA would coordinate this effort with the Board of Psychologists and Psychological Associates.
+After discussing the benefits and concerns at length a majority of AK-PA’s board members at the meeting voted to endorse both HB352 and PSYPACT, and open the survey to all psychologists.

 AK-PA Letter of Endorsement